Table Of Contents:

 - Sharing Reviews, Check out Google’s Marketing Kit, which makes it easy.

 - Bring attention to business updates (hours, menu options)

 - Job Openings

-I hope I have covered every question as to what Google My Business is and why you need to claim your free listing.
-If you take the time to invest in your Google Business profile , I am sure you will start to see results.
-GMB is often underused resources and gets you in front of potential customers, right before they are ready to buy.
-Don’t wait, make your listing great!
+I hope I have covered every question of what Google My Business is and why you need to claim your free listing.
+If you take the time to invest in your Google Business profile, I am sure you will start to see results.
+GMB is often an underused resource and gets you in front of potential customers right before they are ready to buy.
+Don’t wait.
+Make your listing great!